cdl-geneseo/geneseo-dictionary/M/Mobile-Order.md

 # Mobile Order

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mobile Order

 Created by  Mia Donaldson on May 17, 2022

 n.  product purchased through the Geneseo online foodservice application, typically in reference to Starbucks.&quot;My mobile order said it would be ready an hour ago and I'm still waiting for it.&quot;v. the act of purchasing food through the Geneseo online foodservice application. &quot;I'll mobile order you a latte, I have some extra money on my meal plan.&quot;Based on survey results, 55% of students could define the word; 91% of students believe the word is specific to Geneseo.
 M. Donaldson, 2022